Noise475/DevOps-Practice/terraform/README.md

 3. Route Table
     - The list of cidr addresses that allow ingress/egress within the network
     - For open access to the internet your VPC should specify the cider address `0.0.0.0/0`
-    - If in a private network or carrying confidential data your cider block should only include IP addresses from within your VPC.
+    - If in a private network your cider block should only include IP addresses from within your VPC.

 4. A load balancer